Demographic history of the Vilnius region: Medieval period

-Lithuanian Golden Age
+Early modern period

 It became a multicultural city, with 14th-century sources noting that it consisted of a Great (Lithuanian) city and a Ruthenian one.
 By the 16th century, German merchants, artisans, Jews and Tatars had also settled in Vilnius.
 During the 16th– and 17th-century Reformation and Counter-Reformation, the city's Polish-speaking population began to grow; by the middle of the 17th century, most writing was in Polish.

 During the Lithuanian Golden Age, Vilnius was a major city in the Polish–Lithuanian Commonwealth and home to the Lithuanian nobility; however, it was severely damaged by a 1610 fire.

-Russian and Swedish occupations
+By the middle of the 17th century, most Lithuanian upper nobility was Polonized.
+Over time, the nobility of the former Polish–Lithuanian Commonwealth unified politically and started to consider themselves to be citizens of one common state.

 After the 1655 Battle of Vilnius the city was under Russian control until 1661.
 During the Great Northern War, the Swedish Empire controlled Vilnius from 1702 to 1709.
 The occupation ended with the Great Northern War plague outbreak, and the city took over 50 years to recover.
 According to historian Vytautas Merkys, the city lost much of its old population under Swedish and Russian domination during the 17th and 18th centuries; although they were replaced by newcomers, Lithuanians continued to live in Vilnius.

+After the partitions of Polish–Lithuanian Commonwealth

 Manifesto of the 1794 Vilnius uprising, encouraging Lithuanians to defend the city against Russia.
 Its population fell precipitously.

 According to the first Commonwealth census in 1790, the Vilnius Voivodeship had a population of 718,571 and Vilnius County had 105,896 residents; after the Second Partition, the Grand Duchy had a population of 1,333,493.
-The city's population fell to 17,500 in 1796 due to the 1794 uprising, the last attempt to save it from Russian control.
+The city's population fell to 17,500 in 1796 due to the 1794 Kościuszko Uprising, the last attempt to save it from Russian control.
 Vilnius was incorporated into the Russian Empire, and was its third-largest city at the beginning of the 19th century.
 The city was again affected by the 1830 November Uprising and the January Uprising in 1863.

+Following the failed November uprising all traces of former Polish–Lithuanian statehood (like the Third Statute of Lithuania and Congress Poland) were replaced with Russian counterparts, ranging from the currency and units of measurement to offices of local administration.
+The failed January Uprising of 1863–64 further aggravated the situation, as the Russian authorities decided to pursue the policies of forcibly imposed Russification.
+The discrimination of local inhabitants included restrictions and bans on usage of Lithuanian (see Lithuanian press ban), Polish, Belarusian and Ukrainian (see Valuev circular) languages.